Beta Theta Pi Fraternity House (Chapel Hill, North Carolina): History

 The Eta chapter of Beta Theta Pi was first active at the University of North Carolina at Chapel Hill (UNC) as the Star of the South chapter of the Mystical Seven fraternity from 1852 to 1859, going dormant during the Civil War.
 After the war, fraternities were banned on campus for several years.

 The chapter was reestablished in 1884 and was absorbed by Beta Theta Pi, becoming its Eta chapter.
 It is one of the oldest fraternities on at UNC.
 In 1905, the chapter built a house on Fraternity Row, located on the edge of campus.
 Members first occupied the chapter house in April 1905.
 The new chapter house led to an increase in members, with the growth continuing until World War I.

 A fire destroyed three of the houses on Fraternity Row on January 9, 1919; because of the risk to campus buildings, UNC offered a land swap to encourage the fraternities to relocate.
 Beta Theta Pi sold its house to Delta Sigma Pi.
 However, the former Beta chapter house was destroyed in a fire on December 12, 1929.

 Beta Theta Pi purchased the George Pickard house on Columbia Street for $25,000 on May 28, 1925.
 The fraternity moved into the Pickard house in September 1925.
 In 1926, the Pickard house was moved to the rear of the property to make way for a new chapter house; it was divided into small units for future use as an income-generating rental property.
 However, construction of the new chapter house was delayed.
 The drawings were prepared in December 1927.
 The chapter moved into its new house in 1929.
 The Beta Theta Pi Fraternity House cost around $50,000 ($ in 2022 money).

 During World War II, the chapter house was used as quarters for midshipmen who were training at UNC.
 Both the university and the fraternity expanded during the 1950s and 1960s.
 However, the fraternity's membership and financial resources declined during the Vietnam War era and the 1980s.

 In the summer of 1988, there was a fire in the house, which was empty at the time.
 The fire was started by a torch being used to remove paint and caused $2,000 in damages.
 The house was undergoing $100,000 in general renovations.
 In the 1990s, Beta Theta Pi alumni started a campaign to renovate and update the chapter house to current building codes.

-The fraternity house was listed on the National Register of Historic Places in April 20, 2005.
+The fraternity house was listed on the National Register of Historic Places on April 20, 2005.
 The house is also part of the West Chapel Hill Historic District.